FOR IMMEDIATE RELEASE

 ACTE Announces Board of Directors 2022 Election Results

 Alexandria, VA – The Association for Career and Technical Education (ACTE) is pleased to announce the results of the recent election for several spots on its Board of Directors.
 The election was open to ACTE’s membership of roughly 25,000 educators, administrators and other CTE professionals.
 The following members were elected:

-Mr. Law is a CTE Director/Counselor at Brooks County High School in Quitman, Georgia.
-His one-year term will begin in July 2020 and will be followed by one-year terms as president and past president, respectively.
+Mr. Mosley is an Assistant Professor at Middle Tennessee State University in Murfreesboro, Tennessee.
+His one-year term will begin in July 2022 and will be followed by one-year terms as president and past president, respectively.

-Ms. Krumsiek is an Instructor at Tulsa Tech in Tulsa, Oklahoma.
-She will serve a three-year term beginning July 2020.
+Appointed by the Board of Directors Ms. Blatnick-Gagne is an Education Consultant at the Iowa Department of Education in Des Moines, Iowa.
+She will serve a three-year term beginning July 2022.